 Criteria JORC Code Explanation Commentary since the late 1980's. • The plant has a nameplate capacity of 1.6Mtpa though this can be varied between 1.2-1.8Mtpa pending rosters and material type.
-Gold extraction is achieved using single stage crushing, SAG & ball milling with gravity concentration and Carbon in Leach. • A long history of processing through the existing facility demonstrates the appropriateness of the process to the styles of mineralisation considered.
-No deleterious elements are considered, as a long history of processing has shown this to be not a material concern.
-For the Reserve, Plant recoveries of 85-92% have been utilised.
+Gold extraction is achieved using single stage crushing, SAG & ball milling with gravity concentration and Carbon in Leach.
+A long history of processing through the existing facility demonstrates the appropriateness of the process to the styles of mineralisation considered.
+No deleterious elements are considered, as a long history of processing has shown this to be not a material concern. • For the Reserve, Plant recoveries of 85-92% have been utilised.
 FGO • FGO has an existing conventional CIL processing plant - which has been operational in various periods since the late 1980's.
 The plant has a nameplate capacity of 1.0Mtpa though this can be varied between 0.8-1.2Mtpa pending rosters and material type.
 An extensive database of historical CIL recoveries as well as detailed metallurgical test work is available for the various deposits, and these have been incorporated into the COG analysis and financial models.
 For the Reserve, Plant recoveries of 93-95% have been utilised.
-Environmental The status of studies of potential environmental impacts of the mining and processing operation.
+Environmental The status of studies of potential environmental impacts of the mining and processing MGO operation.
 Details of waste rock characterisation and the consideration of potential sites, status of design options considered and, where applicable, the status of approvals for process residue storage and waste dumps should be reported.
+MGO operates under and in compliance with a number of operating environmental plans, which cover its environmental impacts and outputs as well as reporting guidelines / frequencies.
 Various Reserve inventories do not have current DMP / DWER licenses - though there are no abnormal conditions / factors associated with these assets which the competent person sees as potentially threatening to the particular project.
 The operation is frequently inspected by the regulatory authorities of DMP and DWER with continual feedback on environmental best practice and reporting results.
 Flood Management, Inclement Weather and Traffic Management Plans existing for the operation to minimise the risks of environmental impacts.
 Standard Operating Procedures for the transfer of hazardous materials and restocking of Dangerous Goods existing on site to mitigate the risk of these materials entering the environment.
 CGO CGO operates under and in compliance with a number of operating environmental plans, which cover its environmental impacts and outputs as well as reporting guidelines / frequencies.
 Various Reserve inventories do not have current DMP / DWER licenses - though there are no abnormal conditions / factors associated with these assets which the competent person sees as potentially threatening to the particular project.
 The operation is frequently inspected by the regulatory authorities of DMP and DWER with continual feedback on environmental best practice and reporting results.
 Flood Management, Inclement Weather and Traffic Management Plans existing for the operation to minimise the risks of environmental impacts. • Standard Operating Procedures for the transfer of hazardous materials and restocking of Dangerous Goods existing on site to mitigate the risk of these materials entering the environment.
 FGO • FGO operates under and in compliance with a number of operating environmental plans, which cover its environmental impacts and outputs as well as reporting guidelines / frequencies.